havonz/SCRMapDocs/en/epScript-Reference/Built-in-Functions.md

         - ~~Wait(milliseconds) : Action~~

+            > **Note**
-            （Not recommended to use in epScript）
+            > This function will affect trigger control flow, it is not recommended to use in epScript.

     <br />